Reggie McBride

-Reggie McBride (born September 17, 1954) is an American bass player.
+Reggie McBride (born September 17, 1954) is an American bassist.

 Biography

 McBride was born and raised in Detroit, Michigan, United States; listening to Motown records, he began to play bass at the age of 8.
 At the age of 14, he played in local bands and by that time, he was a sought after session musician, soon to be on the road with The Dramatics, opening for James Brown.
 In 1973 he was called by Stevie Wonder to join his band Wonderlove, followed by recording the album Fulfillingness' First Finale in 1974.

-Since then he has played, recorded or toured with some of the biggest names in music history, such as Elton John, Rod Stewart, Billy Ray Cyrus, Tom Jones, Van Morrison, Eric Burdon, Rick Springfield, Lyle Lovett, Ziggy Marley, Rickie Lee Jones, Ry Cooder, Keb' Mo', Cher, Queen Latifah, jazz greats Herbie Hancock and Al Jarreau, and blues greats John Lee Hooker and B.B.
+Since then he has played, recorded, or toured with some of the most renowned names in music history, such as Elton John, Rod Stewart, Billy Ray Cyrus, Tom Jones, Van Morrison, Eric Burdon, Rick Springfield, Lyle Lovett, Ziggy Marley, Rickie Lee Jones, Ry Cooder, Keb' Mo', Cher, Queen Latifah, jazz greats Herbie Hancock and Al Jarreau, and blues greats John Lee Hooker and B.B.
 King.
-He was a constant member of Tommy Bolin Band, Rare Earth, Glenn Frey, and recently Steven Seagal.
+He was a member of The Tommy Bolin Band Rare Earth, Glenn Frey, and recently Steven Seagal.

 In 2005, he released his first solo record, Element.